Anastasia Filatova: Early life

-Filatova was born in Sapozhok in the Ryazan oblast into a family of 5.
+Filatova was born in Sapozhok in Ryazan Oblast into a family of five.
 Soon after leaving school, she moved to Moscow, where she became a Komsomol organizer within the Ministry of Trade.
 In 1941, she had a fiancé, who served in the Red Army at the front.
 After they separated in 1943, she met Tsedenbal while he was visiting.

 First Lady

 In Mongolia, she was first received with caution as many considered her to be a kind of Soviet overseer, keeping an eye on Mongolian politicians.
 Her marriage to the leader of Mongolia was in itself considered a conduit of the influence of Nikolai Vazhnov (Soviet ambassador) and with the blessing of the Premier Khorloogiin Choibalsan.

 Keeping a low profile in the 1950s and the 1960s, Filatova aspired to a political role of her own in her later years.
 She relied on the authority of her husband to subtly influence the Mongolian political landscape.
 She also built up connections with officials such as Vyacheslav Molotov (who served as ambassador to the MPR at this time) and relied on the influence of Soviet leader Leonid Brezhnev whom she regularly "begged" for funds for a Palace of Pioneers and Young Technicians, pioneer camps, swimming pools and a Children's Fund.

-Filatova attempted to impose Russian culture and language on the Mongolians in 1970s.
 The First Lady's Fund became one of the main institutions of the country.

 Later life and death

 Filatova lived in Moscow with Tsedenbal after he fell from power and after he died in 1991.
 When she arrived in Ulaanbaatar from Moscow to attend Tsedenbal's funeral, the Mongolian prosecutor's office attempted to interrogate her upon arrival.
 During her last years, she lived in poverty and was often forced to sell her things in order make ends meet.
 Moreover, her eldest son Vladislav died unexpectedly when Anastasia was in the hospital in 1999.
 She died there on 21 October 2001, outliving her husband by 10 years.
 She was buried at the Vagankovo Cemetery in Moscow.

-Tsedenbal and Filatova were survived by two children Vladislav, and Zorig.